yukunzGIT/IMDB_Viz_py/README.md

 ## License

-`IMDB_Viz_py` was created by Yukun Edward Zhang.
+`IMDB_Viz_py` was created by Yukun Zhang.
 It is licensed under the terms of the MIT license.